bokristoffersson/kafka-gitops-demo/README.md

 ```
 k3d cluster create kafka-demo --port "8080:80@loadbalancer" --port "8443:443@loadbalancer"
 ```
 Install flux crds...
-(Might be done when bootstraping, but if you would like to test separate files you need to install the flux CRDs)
+(Will be done when bootstraping, but if you would like to test separate files you need to install the flux CRDs)
 ```
 flux install
 ```